kabs-d/finer-multimodal-canonicalization/docs/phase2/README.md

 # Attribute-Text Image Retrieval under Canonical Alignment

 This experiment asks whether attribute-only text prompts retrieve CUB bird images that have the queried attribute, and whether that behavior survives orthogonal alignment across model spaces.
-Text prompts from one model's native space is orthogonally aligned with the second model's space, and then image retrieval is evaluated.
+Text prompts from one model's native space are orthogonally aligned with the second model's space, and then image retrieval is evaluated.

 The prompt template is: